Automattic/republication-tracker-tool/docs/styling-the-republish-button.md

 ```

 Go ahead and copy those styles into your theme's CSS file and replace any attributes that you'd like to modify.

+For more information about CSS in WordPress, [we direct you to the Codex page](https://codex.wordpress.org/CSS).